V/Line: Branding

 The initial V/Line visual identity was unveiled in August 1983, with an orange and grey livery for locomotives and passenger rolling stock, along with a white and green V/Line logo with a "stylised capital lettered logo with the V and the L split by a deep slashing stroke".
 Work on the initial V/Line identity started in May 1983, with freight wagons being released without logos pending the launch.
 Before that time, a stylised VR logo was carried by rolling stock that had been received the orange and silver VicRail "teacup" livery since 1981.
 Carriages in the 'teacup' livery later had the logos removed and replaced by V/Line ones.

-This remained until 1993 when the Sprinter trains were delivered in the teal and yellow suburban 'The Met' brand colours, but with both The Met and V/Line logos.
+This remained until 1993 when the Sprinter railcars were delivered in the teal and yellow suburban 'The Met' brand colours, but with both The Met and V/Line logos.
 In 1995, the freight and passenger rail divisions of V/Line were divided, with locomotives in the freight fleet retaining the orange and grey livery with 'V/Line Freight' logos, while passenger carriages and locomotive received the red blue and white 'V/Line Passenger' livery which remains on some of the fleet today.
 It was also at that time that the V/Line logo was altered, with serifs added to the lettering, and the "deep slashing stroke" was altered to a curved blue line.
 After National Express took over V/Line, the logo was again altered in 2000, with mixed-case lettering and a curving blue line underneath.
 In 2006, it was again altered, with the removal of the blue line underneath and addition of a purple line.

-The VLocity railcars were delivered from 2005 in a new livery of stainless steel with purple and green highlights.
+The VLocity trains were delivered from 2005 in a new livery of stainless steel with purple and green highlights.
 In 2007, a new livery was unveiled, consisting of a grey carbody with red, white and purple stripes.
 Rolling stock in different variants of the livery was released throughout that year, with a consistent version not appearing until 2008, along with a number of repainted locomotives.

 In 2013, a Public Transport Victoria (PTV) livery of purple and white diamonds was adopted, and was progressively applied to V/Locitys and road coaches.
 This livery matches the geometric designs seen on other PTV services, and uses purple in keeping with the designation of regional services with purple branding.
 In early 2017, locomotive N457 was re-painted with a version of the PTV livery, and Set SN 8 was re-painted to match the new livery of the V/Locity fleet.
-Most of the Fleet have now received this Purple Livery, Except for a few N Class Locomotives, Which still have the Mk3 'Cheeseburger' Livery.
+Almost all of V/Line's rolling stock have since received this purple livery, with some Sprinter sets still bearing the old livery, such as Sprinter 7003 in May 2023 and Sprinter 7005 in July 2023.